microsoft/onnxruntime/orttraining/README.md

 The ONNX Runtime trainer can be used with your existing Pytorch training code to accelerate execution on NVIDIA GPU clusters.

-## Build
+## Build on Linux

-Build the ONNX Runtime Training engine to use with NVIDIA GPUs for accelerating the computations.
+Build the ONNX Runtime Training engine from source to use with NVIDIA GPUs for accelerating the computations.

 ### Dependencies